skazsi/skazsi.github.io/_books/extreme_programming_explained.md

 What I didn't like that much:
  - The practices do not form a very cohesive system.
 Each of them can live in its own bubble
- - It feels here and there a bit outdated, which is fair for a 2004 published edition
+ - It feels here and there a bit outdated, which is fair for a 2004 published book